A Guide to Tax Evasion & Tax Avoidance: What You Need to Know

 For most people, the terms tax evasion and tax avoidance may seem interchangeable, but they have very different meanings.
 Tax evasion involves illegal actions, while tax avoidance is a legal way to reduce one’s tax liability.
 Understanding the difference between the two is critical as it can have significant implications for individuals and businesses alike.

-Defining Tax Evasion
+Defining Tax Evasion: Tax Evasion is Illegal

 Defining Tax Avoidance